ducksouplab/deploy-ducksoup/README.md

 appctl sh <service_name>
 ```

+### Optional: enabling NVIDIA GPU for DuckSoup

+Ensure you've followed [Optional: installation for NVIDIA GPU](#optional-installation-for-nvidia-gpu), then two actions are needed:

+- enable the GPU capability in Docker context: copy the contents of `examples/docker-compose.override-gpu-example.yml` in `app/docker-compose.override.yml` (to be created if not already)
+- start DuckSoup with `DS_NVIDIA=true` in the `.env` file (see [Environment variables](#environment-variables))

 ### Optional: GStreamer plugins

 Put any additional GStreamer plugins (or dynamic libraries, compiled for the DuckSoup debian target) in the `plugins` host folder, to have them available to DuckSoup.